 The "super suit" era was so dominant that FINA, swimming's governing body, banned all non-textile suits in 2010 to return the focus to the athlete's natural ability.

-The Intangibles: Work Ethic and Support
+The Mindset: Michael Phelps' Work Ethic and Training

 Finally, beyond his physical gifts, Phelps had the intangibles of a true champion.
 He was known for his relentless work ethic, fierce determination, and the ability to dream big.